ldebruijn/graphql-protect/docs/block_field_suggestions.md

 ## How does it work?

-We scan each `errors[].message` field and replace the message with a mask when we encounter a field suggestion.
+We scan each `errors[].message` field in the responses and replace the message with a mask when we encounter a field suggestion.